Luangphor Viriyang Sirintharo: Buddhism and Meditation Path

 Viriyang’s lifelong interest in Buddhism and meditation dated from his childhood in Nakhorn Ratchasima.
 At age 13, a friend asked Viriyang to escort her to Wat Pa Sawang Arom, a local village temple for educational instruction.
 During the visit, Viriyang encountered a largely unexpected and transformative experience with the practice of meditation.
 Without years of practice, or formal education in religion, he realized that he had suddenly received knowledge of meditation for the first time.
 This significant event raised his spirits toward Buddhism.
 Eventually, the abbot of the temple, Phra Ajahn Gong Ma, had become his first spiritual mentor.

 After his father retired and other siblings went to study in Bangkok, Viriyang had to work hard to help out the family.
 One day while at work, he collapsed and was paralysed at his lower torso.
 This had caused him to lay stricken for around a month where his parents tried to find someone with the ability to restore his health.
 It was here where he made a vow to dedicate his life to follow the Buddha’s path for the betterment of humankind, if he were to be cured.
 He was successfully cured after seven days from making the vow by a white robed ascetic.
 At the age of 16, Viriyang was ordained as a novice and followed his mentor, Phra Ajahn Gong Ma, to journey together across rainforests and jungles throughout Thailand for eight years, observing ascetic practices of the Thai Forest Tradition of Theravada Buddhism.
 In 1941, Viriyang was ordained as a bhikkhu monk in Chanthaburi.
-Following his dhutanga austerities in the same year, he was introduced to Phra Ajahn Gong Ma’s mentor, Phra Ajahn Mun Bhuridatta in Sakhon Nakhon.
+Following his dhutanga austerities in the same year, he was introduced to Phra Ajahn Gong Ma’s mentor, Phra Ajahn Mun Bhuridatta in Sakon Nakhon.
 He would study under Phra Ajahn Mun Bhuridatta, practicing advanced meditation techniques over the next 4 years, and with his teacher’s permission, he would later publish a scholarly collection of Phra Ajahn Mun Bhuridatta’s teachings called Mutthothai.